Skip to content ↓

 Expressive Arts and Design

 The children are encouraged to create using a variety of tools and experiment using a variety of techniques and materials.
+This term, our topic inspires us to draw pictures of special people in our lives, explore texture in paint and make houses and homes using our construction area.
 The children love to share their creations and we encourage them to take photographs of their work as well as using our classroom to display and celebrate our work.

 Music